 A second possible answer is the last mile.
 And it’s as valid a response as the previous one.
 In fact, I believe it’s even what we should focus on most: we need to go the extra mile for the last mile.

 Just consider what matters in the eyes of customer: it’s the perceived value of the end result, the outcome and the last impression that matters.
-Or as SAP’s Sameer Patel put it at this year’s CeBIT: “Who owns the audience, owns the last mile.
-Closest to customer, closest to disruption”.
+Or as Sameer Patel (back at SAP) put it at CeBIT once: “Who owns the audience, owns the last mile.
+Closest to customer, closest to disruption“.

 Below are a few questions and examples to illustrate this:

 What is the use of having a great looking and intuitive application on a website to compare products and buy them in a highly engaging way when the delivery of the purchased goods is a total failure?
 Or worse: when the product turns out to be broken and next you get the most disappointing customer service ever?